ofiwg/libfabric/man/fi_cxi.7.md

 entries written to the array or a negative errno.
 On successful return, ux_count will always be set to the total number of unexpected messages available.

+*enable_hybrid_mr_desc* is used to enable hybrid MR descriptor mode.
+Hybrid MR desc allows for libfabric users to optionally pass in a valid MR desc for local communication operations.
+This is currently only used for RMA and AMO transfers.

+*get_dwq_depth* is used to get the depth of the deferred work queue.
+The depth is the number of triggered operation commands which can be queued to hardware.
+The depth is not per fi_domain but rather per service ID.
+Since a single service ID is intended to be shared between all processing using the same NIC in a job step, the triggered operations are shared across processes.

 ## CXI Counter Extensions